INTRODUCTION TO W.B. YEATS-

 SUMMARY OF THE WILD SWANS AT COOLE-

-The speaker of the poem starts by describing the place he is in, he tells the readers that the trees are in their autumn beauty and the woodland path is dry under the autumn air, it is the time of twilight.
-The lake at the park provides a clear reflection of the still sky and there are fifty nine swans in the lake.
-The speaker tells us that he has been watching the swans for nineteen years now, nineteen autumns have passed since he first counted the number of swans at the lake.
-The poet is not satisfied yet of watching the swans swim when suddenly, for the first time, the swans spread their wings, getting ready to take flight.
-The sight of the swans preparing to leave makes the speaker’s heart ache for it has been years since he has been watching them, time has flown by and he has developed a bond with the beautiful creatures.
-The speaker realises that with time, everything has changed.
-The swans take flight and the speaker can now hear the bell-beat of their flapping wings, treading lightly with the light breeze, above his head.
-The swans swim in the water and climb in the air, they are energetic creatures and the speaker is in awe of them.
-All the swans are with their companions, they are in pairs, the speaker observes.
-The speaker realises that the hearts of the swans have not grown old, whether being passionate or wanting to conquest, these creatures are wanderes at heart and they will wander to where ever they wish.
+The speaker of the poem starts by describing the place he is in.
+He tells the readers that the trees are in their autumn beauty and the woodland path is dry under the autumn air.
+It is the time of twilight.
+The lake at the park provides a clear reflection of the still sky, and there are fifty-nine swans in the lake.
+The speaker tells us that he has been watching the swans for nineteen years now; nineteen autumns have passed since he first counted the number of swans at the lake.
+The poet is not satisfied yet with watching the swans swim when suddenly, for the first time, the swans spread their wings, getting ready to take flight.
+The sight of the swans preparing to leave makes the speaker’s heart ache, for it has been years since he has been watching them, the time has flown by, and he has developed a bond with the beautiful creatures.
+The speaker realizes that, with time, everything has changed.
+The swans take flight, and the speaker can now hear the bell-beat of their flapping wings, treading lightly with the light breeze, above his head.
+The swans swim in the water and climb in the air, they are energetic creatures, and the speaker is in awe of them.
+All the swans are with their companions; they are in pairs, the speaker observes.
+The speaker realizes that the hearts of the swans have not grown old, whether being passionate or wanting to conquest, these creatures are wanderers at heart, and they will wander to where ever they wish.
 Now, the swans drift in the still water in all their mystery and beauty.
-The speaker wonders where the swans will be next time he visits the park, will they be delighting other men’s eyes with their beauty in some other lake.
-He wonders, when he awakes would he find that the swans have flown away.
+The speaker wonders where the swans will be next time he visits the park; will they be delighting other men’s eyes with their beauty in some other lake?
+He wonders if when he awakes, he would find that the swans have flown away.

 CRITICAL ANALYSIS OF THE WILD SWANS AT COOLE-